 Vengalattore vs Cornell University, Gretchen Ritter

-In April 2014, Prof. Vengalattore came up for a promotion ("tenure") to the position of an Associate Professor.
+Starting 2009, Prof. Mukund Vengalattore has established Cornell University's first and only AMO research group.
+In April 2014, Prof. Vengalattore came up for a promotion ("tenure") to the position of an Associate Professor in the Physics department.

-The Committee issued specific instructions for Gretchen Ritter to rectify shortcomings in the tenure process.
-Gretchen Ritter ignored the instructions of the Committee, and formed a separate ad hoc Committee.
-This ad hoc Committee also recommended positively for Prof. Vengalattore's tenure in February 2016.
+The Committee issued specific instructions for Gretchen Ritter to rectify shortcomings in the Professor's tenure review, and to reconsider her decision.
+Gretchen Ritter refused to implement the instructions of the Committee, and formed a separate ad hoc Committee after deliberately removing from the tenure dossier key documents demonstrating the Professor's teaching and mentoring abilities.
+Despite this improper manipulation of the tenure dossier and Ritter's continued attempts to prejudice the review, the new ad hoc Committee also unanimously recommended positively for Prof. Vengalattore's tenure in February 2016.
 Yet again ignoring this recommendation, Gretchen Ritter denied Prof. Vengalattore tenure.

 These pages collate the publicly available documents re the matter, accessible through the Schuyler County Clerk's Office, New York.